turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 **Code Quality**

-*   Project demonstrates well factored code and a solid grasp of MVC principles.
+*   Project demonstrates well-factored code and a solid grasp of MVC principles.
     *   4: Better than expected
     *   3: As expected
     *   2: Below expectations